stefan22/meanApp/README.md

 ### clone this project - not yet :)
 ===================================

 > That's the goal.
-Notes, hopefully easy to follow and
+Hopefully easy to follow and
 > reusable.